 Welcome to Camp Lawton.
-We are celebrating our 103rd year and are truly excited about delivering a safe, fun, and memorable program for you and your Scouts.
+We are truly excited about delivering a safe, fun, and memorable program for you and your Scouts.

 Camp Lawton is 8,000 feet above sea level in the Santa Catalina Mountains.
 Summer months offer cooler temperatures despite being in Southern Arizona at the peak of the summer heat.
 Camp Lawton's wooded landscape provides the perfect opportunity for Scouts to enjoy the outdoor program.